Why am I asked to give to so many different campaigns. Doesn’t it all go for the same thing? What is this all for?

 - Liability and property insurance

-Friends of Scouting is the part of the Council’s operating costs that fall to each Scout and his family.
+Investment in Character is the part of the Council’s operating costs that fall to each Scout and his family.
 A contribution of $250 (or more), is much appreciated.
 Participation at any level is important.

 In addition to individual families, the council asks local businesses, civic clubs and individual donors for their financial support.
 The question often asked is “How many of the Scouting families have contributed?”
 These groups often base their decision to support Scouting on how many of Scouting’s families help bear the costs of operating the council.